 The weekend, based around Evesham and organised by Peter & Suzi with help from John & Minty, saw a good turnout of members, but was somewhat less successful on the car front, at least three members unexpectedly without their cars because of last minute problems.

-Saturday evening saw our usual AGM, but on this occasion, it was unusual as it saw the last ever speech by our outgoing club chairman Peter Hubbard after 30 years of service.
-John Goose gave an excellent speech and presented Peter and Suzi with gifts from the club, for Peter.
-A book on Hill climbing and a few bottles of Red, for Suzi a gift voucher to spend as she wishes.
-We would like to put on record our thanks to Peter for all his work in starting the club and running it over all these years and to Suzi for all her help and support.
+Saturday evening saw our usual AGM, but on this occasion, it was unusual as it saw the celebration of our club chairman Peter Hubbard 30 years of service.
+John Goose gave an excellent speech and presented Peter and Suzi with gifts from the club, for Peter, a book on Hill climbing and a few bottles of Red, for Suzi a gift voucher to spend as she wishes.
+Thank you to Peter for all his continuing work for the club over all these years and to Suzi for all her help and support.

 Sunday, again saw members going in different directions, a number went to Blenheim Palace, built for the first Duke of Marlborough in recognition of his military triumphs in the War of Spanish succession, culminating in the Battle of Blenheim, and birthplace of Winston Churchill.
 Others went on the Gloucestershire and Warwickshire Steam Railway from Broadway to Cheltenham racecourse, a route previously travelled by the club on our 2014 rally.